corbinq/apex/doc/benchmarking/README.md

 ## cis-eQTL Benchmarking

-We compared cis-eQTL analysis using YAX, FastQTL<sup>5</sup>, and QTLtools<sup>6</sup> in the Geuvadis LCL eQTL data set<sup>7-8</sup> (454 samples, 17815 genes, and 70 covariates including PEER factors).
+We compared cis-eQTL analysis using YAX, FastQTL<sup>5</sup>, and QTLtools<sup>6</sup> in the Geuvadis LCL eQTL data set<sup>7-8</sup> (454 samples, 17815 genes, and 70 covariates including PEER factors<sup>12</sup>).
 Single-variant association slopes and p-values are equivalent between FastQTL and YAX (not shown).
 QTLtools fits simple linear regressions between trait residuals and genotypes (`lm(y_resid ~ geno)`) rather than using multiple regression t-tests (`lm(y ~ geno + covariates)`), and therefore its p-values are slightly conservative.

-YAX calculates gene-level cis-eQTL p-values accounting for LD using ACAT, which aggregates all single-variant p-values across the cis region.
+YAX calculates gene-level cis-eQTL p-values accounting for LD using ACAT<sup>11</sup>, which aggregates all single-variant p-values across the cis region.
 FastQTL and QTLtools calculate gene-level cis-eQTL p-values accounting for LD by modeling the null distribution of the minimum single-variant p-value as a beta density, with beta parameters estimated by permutation.
 In the examples below, results using the two methods are highly similar, but ACAT is ~30x faster.
 In simulation studies, both p-values from both methods appear well-calibrated.

 ### Results